Floating

 Leverage Scarcity and Fear of Missing Out (FOMO)

 From limited-time offers to flash sales, the scarcity principle always triggers FOMO and attracts more consumers.
-FOMO is common among online users, and you can leverage it in your emails.
+FOMO is standard among online users; you can leverage it in your emails.

-For example, you can show a countdown timer to let customers know that your deal is only available for a limited time.
-It’ll encourage users to take action before it’s too late.
+For example, you can show a countdown timer to let customers know that your deal is only available for a limited time or use actionable words like “hurry,” “ending soon,” “don’t miss out,” and similar.
+This will encourage users to take action before it’s too late.

 Add GIFs or Images to Your Emails